Istanbul Food Guide

 Image credit: Serafina

-Serafina has more than one Istanbul branch, including one at Kanyon shopping mall and another in Akmerkez.
-After a long shopping day, why not try a dish from their rich menu?
-The full menu may take you some time to read, as they have many exotic dishes.
-One that surprised us was the carpaccio polpo which is octopus carpaccio with sea bean, fennel, beetroot, and topped with a lovely citrus sauce.
+Serafina runs more than one Istanbul branch, including one at Kanyon shopping mall and another in Akmerkez, which makes it an easy call after a long shopping day.
+The full menu takes time to read.
+The carpaccio polpo surprised us: octopus carpaccio with sea beans, fennel, and beetroot under a citrus sauce.

-If you need an Italian pizza, try the Di Sofia.
-This is one of the best Italian restaurants in Istanbul for choice.
-Moreover, the tasty food is served in a warm and elegant place.
-For dessert, don’t skip the Dolce di Zucca, a buttered caramel sauce drizzled over pumpkin and served with a luscious vanilla ice cream.
+For pizza, try the Di Sofia.
+For choice across a whole menu, this is one of the strongest Italian restaurants in Istanbul, and the room is warm and elegant.
+For dessert, order the dolce di zucca, pumpkin under a buttered caramel sauce with vanilla ice cream.

 9. Gina